khanlab/autobids/README.md

 ## Study Config Files:

-A study config file defines a subject ID mapping, the heuristic file to use, and the pipelines to run for dicom conversion, bids tune-up, and post-processing. ** NEW: If it does not exist, a config file will automatically be generated when you run autobidsProcess, using the default study config file **
+A study config file defines a subject ID mapping, the heuristic file to use, and the pipelines to run for dicom conversion, bids tune-up, and post-processing. ** NEW: If it does not exist, a config file will automatically be generated when you run ```autobidsProcess```, using the ```default``` study config file **

 The name of the study config file is used to match up a incoming study tarball to a study.